Deserlo/S3T6TM2/DesignDocument.md

 ## Project Overview

-TM is a Time Management GUI application, that will help teams track time spent on projects with the purpose of increasing efficiency of a team or of a single developer who would like to maximize his time to increase profits.
+TM is a Time Management GUI application, that will help teams track time spent on projects with the purpose of increasing efficiency of a team or of a single developer who would like to maximize his/her time to increase profits.
 TM is a desktop application.

 ## Project Architecture